pkibenge/pkibenge.github.io/_posts/blog/2018-02-22-why-diversity-in-tech-matters.md

 share: true
 ---

-> <strong>"Be the person you needed when you were younger"</strong> -- Ayesha Siddiqi
+> <strong>Be the person you needed when you were younger.</strong> -- Ayesha Siddiqi

 About a month ago as part of an application package for a student leadership award I had to explain anomalies in my academic history.
 In other words, why would someone withdraw from an undergraduate medical program and pursue a career in tech.
 For anyone who is curious why diversity in tech is important or why I try to be as visible in this field within my community as possible here is an edited excerpt from that package.